How do I know I've had an invitation to attend the ceremony?

 Due to the formal nature of the evening we do not recommend that children attend the dinner.
 If you would like to discuss this further, please contact us at email@example.com.

-The deadline for bookings and receipt of all payments is Monday 17 February 2014.
-However, you are advised to make your booking and travel arrangements as soon as possible to avoid disappointment.
+The deadline for bookings and receipt of all payments is Monday 15 February.
+However, you are advised to make your booking, travel and any visa arrangements as soon as possible to avoid disappointment.

 You are required to book your tickets online to attend the ceremony, and can pay for them either through PayPal or over the telephone.
 The only payments that can be made in person are for any spare additional tickets on the day, which cannot be guaranteed.

-The University of London International Programmes has a strict refund policy and is only able to offer a refund if the request has been made, in writing, within 14 days of purchasing the tickets.
+There is a strict refund policy.
+We are only able to offer refunds for purchased tickets once a request has been made, in writing, within 14 days of purchasing the tickets.
+Any refunds made within this time will be subject to a £10 administration fee per ticket.

 - The University cannot take responsibility for visa applications for the graduand or their guests.